 Our program has provided elevated levels of resistance to FHB in the form of Hard Red Spring Wheat (HRSW) varieties and germplasm made available to regional growers and other breeders that wish to utilize the germplasm Within the past several years, three varieties have been released to growers by our program.
-We anticipate the release of a fourth prior to the 2007 growing season.
+We anticipate the release of a fourth prior to the 2009 growing season.
 Over two years of simultaneous testing, the FHB disease index ratings recorded for 'Briggs', 'Granger', 'Traverse', and SD3851 were 37.6, 36.3, 28.9, and 17.8, respectively, compared to 'Sumai 3', (14.9) the resistant check.

-Impact: .
+Impact:

 Elevated resistance levels in released varieties are immediately utilized by the most apparent benefactors of our work; HRSW producers.
 Through utilizing the elevated resistance levels, growers are more able to protect themselves from suffering complete devastation of fields in the presence of a severe FHB epidemic.
 Elevated resistance levels in germplasm is also quite often utilized by a less apparent benefactor group; HRSW breeders.
-Through utilizing both germplasm and released varieties, other breeding programs strive to further increase FHB
+Through utilizing both germplasm and released varieties, other breeding programs strive to further increase FHB resistance among germplasm pools that will eventually result in the release of improved varieties.

-FY05 (approx. May 05 - April 06)
+FY06 (approx. May 06 - April 07)